French Polynesia Travel Guide

 Papeete Central Market

-In the heart of the city, Papeete central market should be the first stop on any walk around town.
+In the heart of the capital, Papeete central market should be the first stop on any walk around town.

 Apart from the usual fresh produce, there are plenty of souvenir stands, an upstairs foot court and flowers sellers who create spectacular boutiques using local tropical flowers and plants.

-The market is lively and vibrant and a good place to meet friendly locals.
+The market is lively and vibrant and a good place to meet friendly locals and is open on Sunday morning, when everything else in town is closed.

 Papeete Catholic Cathedral